omni-digital/django-conditioner/README.md

 model specific then model instance will be passed to `run_action()` method as `instance` named argument.

 #### Making sure that the action is picked up by Django
 You'll need to make sure that your newly created action is picked up by Django.
-Assuming that it lives in `actions.py` file inside `sample_module` module, your `sample_module/apps.py` should look something like this:
+Assuming that it lives in an `actions.py` file inside `sample_module` module, your `sample_module/apps.py` should look something like this:

 ```python
 from django.apps import AppConfig